-Cost is an important factor as you assess different types of scissor lifts, but it should not be the lone consideration in your quest to find the right lift for your worksite.
-Instead, you must consider the task at hand, as well as the safety of your aerial lift operators.
-You can then select a scissor lift that helps you maximize the return on your investment.
+Cost is an important factor in assessing different types of scissor lifts, but it should not be the only consideration in your quest to find the right lift for your worksite.
+Instead, you must consider the task at hand and the safety of your aerial lift operators.
+You can then select a scissor lift size that helps you maximize the return on your investment.
 Additionally, you can provide your workers with the training they need to safely operate your scissor lift of choice.

 Small Scissor Lifts: The “Short Side” of Scissor Lift Height Limits

 Sometimes you need a small scissor lift for a small job.
 In those situations, companies often turn to “mini” scissor lifts.
 These models can vary in size, with some as small as 4 ft. wide.
 The maximum height reach for mini scissor lifts is about 19 ft.
-These small lifts have a smaller work platform that makes them ideal for one-man jobs.
+These small lifts have a smaller work platform that makes them ideal for one-person jobs.
 These scissor lift sizes make them perfect for indoor use.
 Despite their scissor lift height limitations, mini lifts still offer big-time performance attributes!

 Get Fast, Affordable Online Training with ALC